Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Discussion

 One of the main results in this work is the bulk interpretation of entanglement entropy of the DSSYK model in the dS$_2$ limit.
-It would be interesting to develop this for dS$_3$ space interpretation of the DSSYK and complex Liouville string \cite{Collier:2024kmo,Collier:2024kwt,Collier:2024lys,Collier:2024mlg,Collier:2025lux,Collier:2025pbm}/sine dilaton gravity based on the evidence in \cite{Blommaert:2025eps}.
-Particularly, what does entanglement entropy in the DSSYK translate to the dS$_3$ geometry?
-We would expect that they connect the antipodal static patch observers based on the setting in \cite{Verlinde:2024znh} where the chord number in the boundary theory translates into static patch time differences.
-This would imply that while in the worldsheet description the entanglement corresponds to that in dS/CFT; in the one in the dS$_3$ bulk might be more closely related to stretched horizon holography.
+It would be interesting to develop the interpretation of our results in the dS$_3$ space interpretation of the DSSYK and complex Liouville string \cite{Collier:2024kmo,Collier:2024kwt,Collier:2024lys,Collier:2024mlg,Collier:2025lux,Collier:2025pbm}/sine dilaton gravity based on the evidence in \cite{Blommaert:2025eps}.
+Particularly to translate entanglement entropy in the DSSYK with matter to the dS$_3$ geometry.
+Our results show that for a specific entangling region, the entanglement entropy in dS$_2$/CFT$_1$ encodes the GH entropy in dS$_3$ static patch holography.
+More generally, we expect that the minimal length geodesic lengths in this work correspond to other geodesics connecting the antipodal static patch observers in dS$_3$ space on findings in \cite{Verlinde:2024znh} where the chord number in the boundary theory translates into static patch time differences.
+This would imply that while the entanglement entropy of the DSSYK is closely related to dS$_2$/CFT$_1$ in the sine dilaton gravity description; the one in the dS$_3$ bulk might be more closely related to static patch holography.

-There are other ways to make a connection with stretched horizon holography in this simple model; namely by T$^2$ deformation in the DSSYK model \cite{Aguilar-Gutierrez:2024oea}.
-We have calculations about this part, which we hope to report in the near future.
+Another way to make a connection with static patch holography in this simple model is by applying generalized T$^2$ deformation in the DSSYK model \cite{Aguilar-Gutierrez:2024oea}.
+Related ideas have been recently discussed by \cite{Chang:2025ays}, and in upcoming work.

-\paragraph{Island Formula for Sine Dilaton Gravity} The dilaton in sine dilaton gravity evaluated at the (black hole or cosmological) horizon plays a crucial role in our derivation of the entanglement entropy for the configuration shown in Fig.~\ref{fig:bulk_picture}.

-Our expressions for holographic entanglement entropy in the DSSYK and its bulk dual are restricted to when the entangling surface is at the asymptotic boundaries in the effective AdS$_2$ geometry in Fig.~\ref{fig:bulk_picture}, which leads to expressions that depend on the corresponding black hole or cosmological horizon \eqref{eq:dilaton dS terms}.
-Here we propose a natural extension of the area and quantum corrections in the holographic entanglement entropy formula for more general bulk configurations that those in Fig.~\ref{fig:bulk_picture} from our construction of the chord Hilbert space entanglement entropy, and its bulk interpretation.